-A forklift is an essential piece of equipment for many businesses, and it can be difficult to know whether to lease or purchase.
+A forklift is an essential piece of equipment for many businesses, and but with different forklift finance options it can be difficult to know whether to lease or purchase.
 Not all leasing options are the same, however, nor are they all suitable for every business.

 So let’s discuss some of the most common leasing options available, in order for you to determine what’s going to be the best choice for you.